abclark/cycle_finder/README.md

 # cycle_finder

-This is Python code implementing the algorithm of <a href="https://abclark.github.io/notes/Monien85.pdf">Monien 1985</a> for finding paths in a directed graph.
+This is Python code implementing the algorithm of [Monien 1985](Monien1985.pdf) for finding paths in a directed graph.
 It computes for each pair of nodes whether a simple path of a specified length exists between them, and if so returns its interior nodes.</p>

 <p>Contents<br>
   <a href="#Installation">Installation</a><br>